Overall goal & objectives of the WGWAP

 The Panel includes 11 prominent international scientists from a broad range of scientific disciplines.
 Panel members come from Canada, Russia, the United Kingdom, Germany and the United States (see Panel Member Bios)

-The Panel is under the Chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans.
+The Panel is under the Co-chairmanship of Dr Randall R. Reeves, Chairman of the IUCN Species Survival Commission’s Specialist Group on Cetaceans and Dr Greg Donovan, Head of Science at International Whaling Commission.